AlenPelin/Blog/_posts/2017-08-17-auto-schedule-smart-publish.md

 </publishing>
 ```

+Luckily, as many other great things in Sitecore, this one can be disabled via `Publishing.AutoScheduleSmartPublish` setting.
-This is a good idea to switch this setting off when you don't want any unwanted publish happen.
+This might be a good idea to switch it off in any case.